r-lib/tree-sitter-r/CONTRIBUTING.md

 -   `npm publish --dry-run` will do a dry run

--   `npm publish` will actually publish
+-   The `publish.yaml` CI will actually run `npm publish` for you.
+It runs <https://github.com/tree-sitter/workflows/blob/main/.github/workflows/package-npm.yml>.
+Note that we have a `NODE_AUTH_TOKEN` token that expires after 1 year and may need to be refreshed.

-You may need to login to npm through the command line first, use `npm login` for that.
+    -   Note that this builds the WASM binary along with "prebuilds" for each platform, so it does more than just `npm publish`.

 We publish as an [unscoped public package](https://docs.npmjs.com/creating-and-publishing-unscoped-public-packages) because that seems to be what other tree-sitter grammars do as well.